farisyazhn/Aiden-Chatbot/README.md

 # 🏋️‍♂️ Aiden Chatbot 🤖

 Welcome to Aiden, your exercise companion!
-Aiden is a chatbot designed to assist you with exercises, recommend personalized workouts, and provide meal plans to support your fitness journey.
+Aiden is a chatbot designed to assist you with exercises, recommend personalised workouts, and provide meal plans to support your fitness journey.

 ## 📚 Contents
 - `aidenchatbot.py`: The Python script containing the code for the Aiden chatbot.